ribenssen/value-maker/README.md

 We help create digital solutions with value-adding concepts and agility.

 # Value-Maker product
-Value-Maker is a product by Ribenssen SoftGram, a department of Ribenssen.
+Value-Maker is a product by SoftGram, a department of Ribenssen.

 ## What it is not
 Value-Maker is not a platform, neither a library.